allison2368/Autism-Brain-Imaging-Data-Exchange-ABIDE-/README.md

 <img width="958" alt="image" src="https://github.com/user-attachments/assets/9a6aeb19-334c-4184-9992-adbeb4c141c3">

-## This is where I will track the information I learned about k-nearest neighbors and the steps that I took
+## Additional info

-### K-nearest Neighbors (KNN): it is a non-parametric supervised learning classifier.
+K-nearest Neighbors (KNN): it is a non-parametric supervised learning classifier.
 It uses proximity to classify new data points into groups.
-### Instance-based learning (compared to model-based models): instance-based models learn from examples, and make predictions by finding similar examples in the training data, while model-based models learn the underlying relationships and patterns in the data by creating a mathematical representation.
-### As the dataset becomes increasingly complex, the model doesn't perform as well
-### Pick an odd k number to avoid ties
-### Works well to impute data when we have missing data points.
+Instance-based learning (compared to model-based models): instance-based models learn from examples, and make predictions by finding similar examples in the training data, while model-based models learn the underlying relationships and patterns in the data by creating a mathematical representation.
+As the dataset becomes increasingly complex, the model doesn't perform as well.
+Pick an odd k number to avoid ties.
+Works well to impute data when we have missing data points.